- Chart

 Weaknesses

-- Aging infrastructure requires substantial ongoing investment.
+- Aging infrastructure in some areas requires substantial capital investment.

 Opportunities